Intel Lunar Lake: Everything You Need to Know

 • The new Lunar Lake NPU 4 can perform up to 48 TOPS for AI workloads.
 Total AI processing capability is 120 TOPS.

-At Computex Taiwan in May earlier this year, Intel announced the next generation of Core Ultra 200V architecture, codenamed Lunar Lake.
+Intel finally launched the next generation Core Ultra 200V processors, codenamed Lunar Lake at Berlin, ahead of IFA.
 Intel’s new Lunar Lake architecture aims to provide competitive performance at ultra-low power for thin and compact laptops.
 After all, Qualcomm’s ARM-based Snapdragon X Elite has entered the Windows PC ecosystem, and it’s already grabbing headlines for its efficiency.
 Thus, let’s learn more about Intel’s Lunar Lake architecture and how it has been redesigned for efficiency.

 Intel Lunar Lake Architecture